conanite/nydp/README.md

 #### 1. Macro-expansion runs in lisp

 After parsing its input, `'nydp` passes the result as an argument to the `pre-compile` function.
-This is where things get a little bit circular: initially, `pre-compile` is a builtin function that just returns its argument. `pre-compile` bootstraps itself into existence in [boot.nydp](lib/lisp/boot.nydp).
+This is where things get a little bit circular: initially, `pre-compile` is a builtin function that just returns its argument. `pre-compile` bootstraps itself into existence in [core-010-precompile.nydp](lib/lisp/core-010-precompile.nydp).

 You can override `pre-compile` to transform the expression in any way you wish.
-By default, the `boot.nydp` implementation of `pre-compile` performs macro-expansion.
+By default, the `core-010-precompile.nydp` implementation of `pre-compile` performs macro-expansion.

 ```lisp